 He experimented on himself and his patients with hands-on therapies eventually discovering the primary respiration that is now the foundation of craniosacral therapy.

 It is widely assumed that his work was also inspired by his and his father's medical work with the Shawnee Native American group.
 There are similarities between cranial osteopathy and traditional Cherokee Bodywork and he is quoted as referring to the particular medicine tradition in his discussions and writing.

-In craniosacral therapy we use subtle and sensitive touch to tune into this rhythmic cycle of primary respiration stemming from the central nervous system.
-As this movement unfolds the cerebrospinal fluid washes the brain and spinal cord with nutrients and removing waste.
+In Craniosacral Therapy, we use subtle and sensitive touch to tune into this rhythmic cycle of primary respiration stemming from the central nervous system.
+As this movement unfolds, the cerebrospinal fluid washes the brain and spinal cord with nutrients and removes waste.
 We measure the way that the other structures of the skeletal and visceral systems respond to this wave of movement and offer sensitive and receptive feedback to bring balance, alignment, and greater freedom to the system.

 Similar and related to myofascial release, craniosacral therapy also offers an integrated, graceful, and non-forceful approach to holistic body/mind/spirit health.